-- 1/2 teaspoon paprika
+- ½ teaspoon paprika

-For the Gravy:
+For the Gravy

-- 1 to 1 1/2 cups water, or as needed
+- ½ cup water, or as needed

-- 2 tablespoons cornstarch
+- 2 tablespoons cornstarch, or as needed

-- 2 tablespoons cold water
+- 2 tablespoons cold water, for the cornstarch slurry

 - Press the SAUTÉ key on the instant pot and the ADJUST key to toggle to the MORE setting.
 Wait for the pot to say “HOT” before adding ingredients.

-Add 2 tablespoons olive oil to the heated pot.
+- Add 2 tablespoons olive oil to the heated pot.
 Add half of the seasoned beef (or as much as will fit comfortably without being too crowded) and sauté for 2 to 3 minutes per side, or until nicely seared.
 Transfer seared beef to a plate and repeat with remaining 1 tablespoon oil and the rest of the beef.
 Transfer second batch of beef to the plate and set aside.

-Press CANCEL and then select SAUTÉ again and ADJUST to the REGULAR setting.
+- Press CANCEL and then select SAUTÉ again and ADJUST to the REGULAR setting.
 Add the onions and garlic to the pot and sauté for 2 to 3 minutes or until tender.
 Add the tomato paste and cook, stirring to scrape up any browned bits from the bottom.
 Add the red wine, broth, and Worcestershire sauce.
 Nestle the chunks of browned beef down into the sauce and then top with the carrots and potatoes.
 Don’t stir.
 You want the meat submerged in liquid and the carrots and potatoes on top.

-Place the lid on the Instant Pot.
+- Place the lid on the Instant Pot.
 Press the MANUAL button, select HIGH, and set the time to 35 minutes (making sure the steam release handle is in the “Sealing” position).
 After the cooking is complete allow the Instant Pot to do a natural release for 10 minutes then use a long handled spoon to push the steam release handle to the “Venting” position to allow any remaining steam to release completely before you open the pot.
 Press CANCEL.

 - Transfer the carrots and potatoes to a serving dish and tent with foil to keep warm.
 Transfer the beef to a cutting board and let it rest while you make the gravy.